 Homemade Peppermint Patties

+These are one of my favorite holiday desserts (or any time of the year honestly).
 I like everything about these Homemade Peppermint Patties.
 For starters, they aren’t too big.
 You can have one without feeling guilty.
 Hell, you could have ice cream and then have one.
 Still OKAY.

-While they are a sweet, they aren’t cloyingly sweet.
+While they are sweet, they aren’t cloyingly sweet.
 They mostly taste like fresh peppermint which is very excellent in my opinion.

 Could you make a big batch of these and give them away as little holiday treats?
 Absolutely.